lunarmodules/ldoc/docs/doc.md

 This goes under the 'Topics' global section; the 'Contents' of this document is generated from the second-level (##) headings of the readme.

 Readme files are always processed with Markdown, but may also contain @\{} references back to the documentation and to example files.
 As with doc comments, a link to a standard Lua function like @\{os.execute} will work as well.
-Any code sections will be pretty-printed as well, unless the first indented line is '@plain'.
+Any code sections will be pretty-printed as Lua, unless the first indented line is '@plain'.

+## Tag Modifiers

+New with this release is the idea of _tag modifiers_.
+For instance, you may say @\param[type=number] and this associates the modifier `type` with value `number` with this particular param tag.
+A shorthand can be introduced for this common case, which is "@\tparam <type> <parmname> <comment>"; in the same way @\treturn is defined.

+The exact form of `<type>` is not defined, but here is a suggested scheme:

+    number  -- a plain type
+    Bonzo   -- a known type; a reference link will be generated {string,number}  -- a 'list' tuple, built from type expressions {A=string,N=number} -- a 'struct' tuple, ditto
+    {Bonzo,...}   -- an array of Bonzo objects {[string]=Bonzo,...} -- a map of Bonzo objects with string keys

+Currently the `type` modifier is the only one known and used by LDoc when generating HTML output.
+However, any other modifiers are allowed and are available for use with your own templates or for extraction by your own tools.

+The `alias` function within configuration files has been extended so that alias tags can be defined as a tag plus a set of modifiers.
+So `tparam` is defined as:

+    alias('tparam',{'param',modifiers={type="$1"}})

 ## Fields allowed in `config.ld`